London's Air Ambulance Charity: MD 902 Explorer

-Following a children's competition, the two helicopters were given names which are displayed on the side of each aircraft.
+Following a children's competition, the two helicopters were given names which were displayed on the side of each aircraft.
 In February 2016, G-LNDN was named Walter after the winning entrant's grandfather, whilst G-EHMS was named Rowan in April 2016 after the winning entrant's sister.

 G-EHMS Rowan

 G-EHMS was built in 2000 and entered service in October of the same year, replacing the earlier SA 365N Dauphin 2.
 From 6 March 2012, the helicopter became the UK's first air ambulance to carry emergency blood supplies, allowing transfusions to be administered at the scene of an accident rather than later in hospital.
 A specialised refrigerator installed in the helicopter allows the transport of four units of the universal O-negative blood type which can be stored in the aircraft for up to 72 hours (unused stocks can be returned to the hospital).

 G-LNDN Walter

 In 2015, the service launched a public appeal to raise £6 million to purchase, convert, equip, and operate a second helicopter.
 Of the total needed, just over £4M represented the purchase price of the aircraft. £2M was donated by the London Freemasons, which covered half the purchase price.
 The United Kingdom Government contributed £1M using funds obtained from fines imposed on banks, with the remaining £1M being raised by public subscription.

 In January 2016, the service took delivery of its second MD 902, registration G-LNDN.
 Built in 2008, the aircraft was previously registered in Qatar.
 In addition to the standard livery, it bears the masonic Square and Compasses symbol on each side, with the words "London Freemasons" lettered under the doors, to reflect the significant funding from the organisation.